Seirdy/seirdy.one/content/posts/website-best-practices.md

 - Some stuff will disappear in Win HCM, some won't.
 Best advice is to use semantic HTML to keep things visible.

-- You can use transparent `outline` to keep things visible like focus indicators and surface boundaries or use <code>current<wbr>Color</code> to maintain SVG `fill` colors in Win HCM.
+- You can use transparent `outline` to keep things visible like focus indicators and surface boundaries or use <code>current<wbr />Color</code> to maintain SVG `fill` colors in Win HCM.

 - You can use a special media query combined with special CSS color key&shy;words to give elements the user defined colors.